fluencelabs/cli/docs/configs/module.md

 # module.yaml

 Defines [Marine Module](https://fluence.dev/docs/build/concepts/#modules).
-You can use `flox module new` command to generate a template for new module
+You can use `Fluence CLI module new` command to generate a template for new module

 ## Properties